 (3) Quality measures to assess our clinical practice.

-: Emergency physicians will need to use these pathways to guide the patient seamlessly through the system to the most appropriate clinical setting which may include a period of observation before disposition.
+Integration: Emergency physicians will need to use these pathways to guide the patient seamlessly through the system to the most appropriate clinical setting which may include a period of observation before disposition.
 On the inpatient side, the ED course should complement and expedite hospital care to minimize length of stay and maximize outcomes.
 On the outpatient side, the ED should be closely linked with all available resources pertinent to discharge, including the ability to communicate data on our care to those responsible for follow-up.

-: Changes need to be made in ED staffing and design to operationalize this focused geriatric care.
+Implementation: Changes need to be made in ED staffing and design to operationalize this focused geriatric care.
 Since these patients demand more time and attention than the typical doc-nurse-tech model can give, a geriatric team concept needs to be developed that would ideally include a social worker/case manager and a midlevel provider, supplemented by a clinical pharmacist, OT/PT, pastoral care, etc., as needed.
 As is the case today, acute medical issues would be addressed by the core ED staff.
 The rest of the team will be needed to gather all relevant clinical information, address important but non-acute medical issues, explore all disposition options, and screen for other conditions that may affect outcomes.